Saint-Maker/prayer-book-template/README.md

 <details><summary>Description</summary>
 <p>

 The draft of the SaintMaker PWA.
-Will eventually include a prayerbook, confession guide, habit tracker, Lectio Divina guide, and more.
+Will eventually function as the town square for a multitude of other apps like a examination of conscience guide, a habit tracker, a lectio divina, etc.

 </p>
 </details>